-A division bench of the Calcutta High Court led by the Hon’ble Justice TS Sivagnanam, acting chief justice, and the Hon’ble Justice Hiranmay Bhattacharyya is being praised by PETA India and all horse lovers for declaring that 16 horses found in appalling condition can not be forced to haul carriages at Victoria Memorial for the time being.
+A division bench of the Calcutta High Court led by the Hon’ble Chief Justice TS Sivagnanam, and the Hon’ble Justice Hiranmay Bhattacharyya is being praised by PETA India and all horse lovers for declaring that 16 horses found in appalling condition can not be forced to haul carriages at Victoria Memorial for the time being.
 The horses were found to be “unfit” by the Animal Resources Development Department (ARDD) of West Bengal at a medical inspection camp conducted in accordance with an order of the Calcutta High Court dated 11 April 2023.
 The order was passed with respect to petitions filed by PETA India and the CAPE Foundation seeking that the use of be prohibited.
-The court further directed the ARDD to consult with the Kolkata Municipal Corporation, the horse owners, and both petitioners in order to take the 16 suffering horses to a treatment facility.
+The court further directed the ARDD to consult with the Kolkata Municipal Corporation, the Kolkata Police (Hackney Department), the horse owners, and both petitioners in order to take the 16 suffering horses to a treatment facility.
 PETA India has offered to care for them at its facility in Kolkata, where they could receive expert equine veterinary care, treatment, and rest.

 Disgusted by the state of Kolkata’s “Victoria horses”, over 150 veterinarians appealed to Chief Minister of West Bengal Mamata Banerjee, requesting the prohibition of horse-drawn carriages.
 The veterinarians noted that the horses were forced to haul heavy loads of people on hard roads, conditions that lead to irreparable and irreversible leg and hoof problems that result in lameness.